 Making The Connection

-National research has shown that positive relationships between youth and their Big Brothers and Big Sisters have a direct and measurable impact on children’s lives.
+National research has shown that positive relationships between youth and their Big Brothers and Big Sisters have a direct and measurable impact on their lives.

 Little Brothers & Sisters are…

 Able to get along

 Big Brothers Big Sisters of Elkhart County focuses on one-to-one, community-based mentoring relationships.
 This is the traditional Big Brothers Big Sisters relationship, where volunteer mentors (“Bigs”) and youth (“Littles”) get together on their own to share fun activities they both enjoy.
 Matches typically meet 2-4 times a month, for 1-5 hours at a time.

 Getting together is a great time for both the Big and the Little.
 It doesn’t require a special occasion or expensive activities; just a few hours every month to share the simple things people like you already enjoy doing.

 Whatever it is the Big enjoys, odds are they will enjoy it even more with a Little- and they’ll be making a life-changing impact.
 Volunteering just a few hours every month with a youth can start something amazing, for both the Big and the Little.

 Cooking or sharing a meal